 The basic principles that allow cannabis clubs to exist in Barcelona are the same for cannabis clubs in Madrid because they are based on Spain’s Constitution.
 To learn more about the specifics of these constitutional protections, READ THIS.

-In Barcelona, there are around 200 clubs, but in Madrid there are only about 40-60.
-This is because the Spanish cannabis club was born and matured in Barcelona, so Madrid is a little behind the times.
-Additionally, liberal regulations and lax enforcement in Barcelona, which is located in the semi-autonomous region of Catalonia, have allowed the clubs to grow rapidly in Barcelona, whereas cautious and sometimes overzealous city officials in Madrid have been much more cautious.
+In Barcelona, there are around 200 clubs, but in Madrid there are only about 60-80.
+This is because the Spanish cannabis club was born and matured in Barcelona, so Madrid is a little behind the times, but catching up quickly as we approach 2019.
+Additionally, liberal regulations and lax enforcement in Barcelona, which is located in the semi-autonomous region of Catalonia, have allowed the clubs to grow rapidly in that city, whereas reserved and sometimes overzealous city officials in Madrid have been much more cautious.

 However, today attitudes about cannabis consumption are relaxing in Spain’s capital city, and the private cannabis clubs in Madrid are beginning to blossom.